pivotal/docs-tap/aws/install.hbs.md

 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1043418/file_groups/6091).
 Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure.
 - `MY-DEV-NAMESPACE` is the namespace where you want to deploy the `ScanTemplates`.
 This is the namespace where the scanning feature runs.
 - `CUSTOMER-ENTITLEMENT-ACCOUNT-NUMBER` (optional) refers to the Entitlement Account Number (EAN), which is a unique identifier VMware assigns to its customers.
 Tanzu Application Platform telemetry uses this number to identify data that belongs to a particular customers and prepare usage reports.
-See [Kubernetes Grid documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-ceip.html#identify-the-entitlement-account-number-2) for more information about identifying the Entitlement Account Number.
+See the [Tanzu Kubernetes Grid documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-ceip.html#identify-the-entitlement-account-number-2) for more information about identifying the Entitlement Account Number.

 For AWS, the default settings creates a classic LoadBalancer.
 To use the Network LoadBalancer instead of the classic LoadBalancer for ingress, add the